Concert 1st December 2019 at Benijofar

 The children of Los Montesinos junior band held their instruments in the air and said a huge Thank You to Crescendo Choir last week.

 Following the successful concert at Los Montesinos Music School, Crescendo Choir’s chairman Mary Mitchell presented a cheque for €500 to Rosa, the music school’s administrator, during a junior band rehearsal.
-Part of the funds raised at the concert, was supplemented by a donation from the choir; money is urgently required for the repair of instruments.

 The pupils begin learning to play at the age of six and can join the band at age nine where they remain until they reach thirteen, after which they progress to the senior band.